ton-community/ton-docs/docs/learn/glossary.md

 ### Moon

-**Moon** — a crypto term that describes a crypto asset’s vertical trajectory on a price chart — i.e., it quickly gains value.
+**Moon** — a crypto term that describes a crypto asset’s vertical trajectory on a price chart — i.e. it quickly gains value.

 __________